Danielle Bregoli Dating Rumors: ‘Cash Me Ousside’ Girl Addresses Reports Of Gay Romance With Older Rapper

 “I’ve never hung out with Kodak Black — ever,” she told TMZ.
 “He’s 19 — g*d d**m!”

 But her fame has brought out a dark side in some fans.
-Though Bregoli has been criticized for sharing some racy pictures and videos online inappropriate for her age, the “Cash me ousside” girl noted that she gets some equally inappropriate attention in return.
+Although Bregoli has been criticized for sharing some racy pictures and videos online inappropriate for her age, the “Cash me ousside” girl noted that she gets some equally inappropriate attention in return.
 She spoke out against that as well, blasting fans who have sent her inappropriate messages online.

 “They’re stupid pedophiles,” Danielle told In Touch.
 “I ignore it — but sometimes I see it and that s**t nasty.”